Skip to content

 ENTRYPOINT ["java", "-jar", "/app.jar"]

-Environment variables replaced plugin-managed properties, aligning with Helm’s env_secrets convention.
+Environment variables replaced plugin-managed properties.
+Aligned with Helm’s env_secrets convention.

-Gradle tasks invoking Jib were swapped for standard docker build and docker push commands.
-Helm (or plain kubectl) handled deployment uniformly across environments.
+Swapped Gradle tasks invoking Jib for standard docker build and docker push.
+Helm (or plain kubectl) handled deployment uniformly.

-Old plugin references, Jib cache folders, and redundant YAML fragments were removed.
-We added validation scripts to ensure each image had a Dockerfile and Helm values configured properly.
+Removed old plugin references, Jib cache folders, redundant YAML fragments.
+Added validation scripts to ensure each image had a Dockerfile and proper Helm values.

 Cloud Authentication Updates: